Find cheap rental cars

 Renting a car on your holiday is a very good way of seeing and experiencing more.
 It is also a cheap and convenient way of getting around.
 On carhiretips.co.uk you’ll find the cheapest rental cars from the biggest and most well-known companies.

 Tips and tricks on car rental in different countries

 Our aim is to give our visitors all the information they need to get the best available car hire in different places all over the world.
 On carhiretips.co.uk you’ll find brief yet comprehensive guides with useful tips on what to keep in mind when hiring a car.
 We hope that these guides will make our visitors the most enlightened customers!

-Spain is an extremely popular holiday destination.
+Spain is an extremely popular holiday destination especially for British tourists.
 Read our tips on what to keep in mind when renting a car in Spain.
-Pay attention the fuel policy and read about what driving in Spain is like.
+Pay attention to the fuel policy and read about what driving in Spain is like.

 Italy has many spectacular coastlines where the sun always seems to be shining.
 Getting a rental car for your Italy holiday can be a very good option since it allows you to see and do more.
 Read about insurances, rules and other tips on car rental and driving in Italy.

 There is lots to explore in France – beautiful coastlines, wineries, cozy little towns, the Alps and, of course, the wonderful food culture.
 In other words, something for everyone!

 Nice car hire >